techandsoftware/teletext/README.md

     * Place 4 characters from the g3 set
     * Place `@` which is missing from most g0 sets
 * Level 2.5 and 3.5
-    * all features need to be added apart from black foreground text/graphics, which I've included in 1.5
+    * all features need to be added apart from black foreground text/graphics (which I've included in 1.5), and double width and double size spacing attributes

-For Level 2.5 and 3.5, the ETSI spec includes double width and double size text, full g3 character set support (smoothed block mosaic and line drawing characters), g2 character set selection, 32 colours via 4 colour tables, colour table selection and remapping, side panels, non-spacing attributes, default screen/row colours, redefinable characters.
+For Level 2.5 and 3.5, the ETSI spec includes full g3 character set support (smoothed block mosaic and line drawing characters), g2 character set selection, 32 colours via 4 colour tables, colour table selection and remapping, side panels, non-spacing attributes, default screen/row colours, redefinable characters.
 The non-spacing attributes include underline, inverse, bold, italic, proportional text and extra flashing modes in addition to level 1 attributes.
 I'm not sure how much is worth implementing.

 The spec also defines navigation and object pages, which I consider out of scope.